truuue/holbertonschool-web-development/README.md

 This project aims to understand the basics of HTML & CSS.
 The structure of an HTML page and CSS file and much more.

-## Project Structure
+## Project Deployment

-This project is organized as follows:
+You can directly see the project here:

 - [CSS Advanced](./css_advanced)